Wesleyongs/airflow/README.md

 ## Installation

-If this repo is not in linux root directory, may need to configure airflow.config file
+If this repo is not in linux root directory, may need to configure the following variable in the airflow.config file
 ```bash
 dags_folder = ~/airflow/dags
 ```

 ## Start up
+Install requirements
 ```bash
 airflow scheduler
 ```